 In addition to my time in animal hospitals, I have also volunteered at CircleTail, a local assistance dog training organization that is also involved in some canine rescue efforts.

-My husband and I reside in Lynchburg with our many dogs and four cats.
-Pictured with me is “Beans”.
+My husband and I reside in Lynchburg with our many dogs and cats.
+Pictured with me is “Gage”.

 Hi there!
 I’m Michelle Baker, and I am a registered veterinary technician (RVT) here at Hillside Small Animal Hospital.
 I have been an employee since May of 2006, starting out as an assistant.
 I started working towards my two year vet tech degree in 2005 and became registered in 2008.
 I really enjoy my job because there is always something interesting that comes up in this field.
 I knew animals were one of my passions, so you have to pick a career that is a passion of yours, right?